Mangkunegara VI: Reign

-Mangkunegara VI was coronated on 21 November 1896.
+Mangkunegara VI was crowned on 21 November 1896.
 He prioritized economic development.
-A crash came because the price of sugar fell due to emerging competition from Brazil.
-Mangkunegara VI adjusted and repaid much of the debt incurred under his predecessor.
-Mangkunegara VI enacted a number of cultural policies, obliging men to cut their long hair and made saluting unnecessary.
+When an economic crash came because the price of sugar fell due to emerging competition from Brazil, he adjusted and repaid much of the debt incurred under his predecessor.
+He also enacted a number of cultural policies, obliging men to cut their long hair and made saluting unnecessary.
 He also brought tables and chairs into meetings that had previously been conducted sitting on the floor and allowed the people to embrace Christianity.
 He made the Mangkunegara Sultanate an independent power parallel to the Surakarta Sunanate.
-Mangkunegara became a new competitor in the fight over Kasunanan Javanese culture.
+Mangkunegara VI became a new competitor in the fight over Kasunanan Javanese culture.

 Economics

 Mangkunegara focused on traditional sectors of rural economy, modernizing coffee, indigo, sugar cane and sugar production in the Praja.

-At one point Nederlandsch-Indische Spoorweg Maatschappij, a Dutch private railroad company was foreclosed for failure to pay taxes.
+At one point, Nederlandsch-Indische Spoorweg Maatschappij, a Dutch private railroad company was foreclosed for failure to pay taxes.

 Policy

 The Praja policy was applied to allow the monarchy to act as both ruler and merchant.
 The policy was later adopted by Kasunanan Surakarta and Yogyakarta Sultanate.
 Traditional land holdings were overturned and turned over to plantations.

 The Legiun Mangkunegaran was reorganized.
 Commander Major Mangkunegaran was given the rank of Colonel.
 Mangkunegara VI removed the position of Vice Commander for budget reasons.